-– There is free fruit/tea/coffee/sugar on the shelf for you and we are happy to give you milk in a flask, just ask.
+– There is free fruit/tea/coffee/sugar on the shelf for you and we are happy to give you milk in a flask if we have it, just ask.

 – I will wash your laundry (£5 a load.
-It will take 24 hours to dry unless the weather is great.)
+It will take at least 24 hours to dry unless the weather is great.)
 Or we can lend you a tub if you want to do a hand-wash with the shower.
 Feel welcome to use my clothes-line.

 – The Potter’s momentum wheel is free for you to play with any time.
 Clay in the green bag, just return all clay to the bag when you are done.
 Use the handy, multi purpose metal bowl on the shelf for water.

-- Pets are very welcome to get on the beds, muddy feet and all!
+- Pets are very welcome to get on the beds, muddy feet but please keep everything dry!
 We have a dyson for when you have left!
 Please keep dogs inside the cabin patio and under control because our Friends of the Animals Wales foster cats need to feel safe.
 Some of the cats will come into the cabin with you if you like.
 You can walk your dog in the field on a leash: there are horses there and they will not tolerate a loose dog.
 It is often very muddy!
 The Henrydd Falls walk is the only sheep-free walk where a well behaved dog can be off the lead.

 - Washing muddy dogs/people/gear: please feel free to use the hose on the covered porch by our front door.
 Or the warm shower.
 I hose out the shower room during your stay and disinfect it all when you go.
 Ask for a dog towel.

 - Feel free to take the chairs out side to your Cabin patio.
 Sitting outside in the rocking chair with a duvet wrapped around you is bliss.
 Take them in so they don’t get wet.

 – The hammock is on the shelf in it’s green bag.
 Only attach to the metal rings on the fence posts!!
 And I’m afraid only ONE adult at a time.